Convex-Dev/design/docs/cad/003_encoding/README.md

 No existing standard was identified that meets these requirements, e.g.
 - XML and JSON are inefficient text based formats, and lack unique representations of the same data
 - Google's protocol buffers require external schemas (and does not usually guarantee a unique canonical encoding)
-- ASN.1 generally relies on schemas and does't encode into bounded units suitable for building merkle trees (you can do it indirectly with a custom schema, but then it is no longer canonical...)
+- ASN.1 is over-complex, generally relies on schemas and doesn't encode into bounded units suitable for building merkle trees or streaming data through fixed size buffers

 ## Examples